Skip advert

 Advertisement - Article continues below

 The Volkswagen ID.3 GTX package is built around a new rear-mounted motor that sends power exclusively to the rear wheels.
-The top spec GTX Performance model will grab the headlines with a 321bhp output, but VW will also offer a slightly less powerful base GTX with a lower 286bhp power output.
+The top-spec GTX Performance model can grab the headlines with its 321bhp output, but VW will also offer a slightly less powerful base GTX that produces a 286bhp power output in overseas markets.
 There are no other technical changes between the Performance and standard models.

 Advertisement - Article continues below